CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 * Primitive assembly with support for triangles read from buffers of index and vertex data.
 * Geometry shader, able to output a variable number of primitives per input primitive, optimized using stream compaction
   * `G` toggle geometry shader; shows vertex normals
+  * Can output at most 8 primitives
+  * Final result is trimmed via stream compaction
 * Rasterization
   * Scan each pixel in the bounding box
     * Subject to primitive size in window coordinate